curtisalexander/cpr/README.md

 Create a copy of a directory, renaming the directory and each filename within by finding and replacing based on a pattern.

 ## Assumptions
-* New directory is copied into the same location as the original directory.
+* New directory is copied into the same location as the original directory
-* Only rename the directory and files if the from_pattern matches.
+* Only rename the directory and files if the from_pattern matches
-    * e.g. --from 20160101 would match for the file myfile_20160101.csv
+    * e.g. `--from 20160101` would match for the file `myfile_20160101.csv`

 ## Usage
 ```